 Complaint: A representation made or referred to TWC or a Workforce Solutions Office of an alleged violation of ES regulations, WIOA nondiscrimination prohibitions, or other federal laws enforced by federal, state, or local agencies

-Complaint System: The system established by the Wagner-Peyser Act (and further described in 20 CFR, Part 658) that processes complaints about employers and jobs to which the applicant is referred by ES Merit staff members or through WorkInTexas.com and complaints involving the failure to comply with ES regulations and employment-related laws.
+Complaint System: The system established by the Wagner-Peyser Act (and further described in 20 CFR, Part 658) that processes complaints about employers and jobs to which the applicant is referred by Workforce Solutions Office staff members or through WorkInTexas.com and complaints involving the failure to comply with ES regulations and employment-related laws.
 All staff at Workforce Solutions Offices must be able to take complaints using Form ETA-8429, the Complaint/Apparent Violation Form.
-Assigned and trained Complaint System Representatives must be ES Merit staff members, and they are responsible for processing complaints.
+Assigned and trained Complaint System Representatives must be Workforce Solutions Office staff members, and they are responsible for processing complaints.

-Local Complaint System Representative: A trained ES Merit staff member who is responsible for processing complaints at their assigned Workforce Solutions Office
+Local Complaint System Representative: A trained Workforce Solutions Office staff member who is responsible for processing complaints at their assigned Workforce Solutions Office

-Complaint System Coordinator: A trained ES Merit staff member who is responsible for processing complaints at the TWC level
+Complaint System Coordinator: A trained TWC staff member who is responsible for processing complaints at the TWC level

 Decision: A written finding issued by a Board adjudicator, or TWC hearing officer, following a hearing in response to a complaint or appeal